lsmon/json/NOTES.md

 ## Memory management

 Since the `JSONObject` and `JSONArray` classes don't directly manage any dynamic resources like pointers, there's no need to explicitly deallocate any resources in their destructors.
 The default destructors provided by the compiler will handle the cleanup of member variables automatically when an object of these classes goes out of scope.
 So there's no need to have default destructor on each class.
-However, I ended up debating myself if the use of pointers as containers for the JSON object/array (`std::variant<int, bool, double, std::string, JSONObject, JSONArray>>* key_value;` `std::vector<std::variant<int, bool, double, std::string, JSONObject, JSONArray>> * elements;`) will it be beneficial?
+However, I ended up debating myself if the use of pointers as containers for the JSON object/array (`Variant<int, bool, double, std::string, JSONObject, JSONArray>>* key_value;` `std::vector<Variant<int, bool, double, std::string, JSONObject, JSONArray>> * elements;`) will it be beneficial?
 What I found is that:

 > If I declare the private members `key_value` and `elements` as `pointers`, then I'll need to manage the memory allocation and deallocation manually.
 This means the implementation of custom constructors, destructors, copy constructors, and copy assignment operators to ensure proper memory management.